Pulsar scintillations from corrugated reconnection sheets in the ISM: Fold Statistics

 which is a strongly non-Gaussian distribution.

-Equation (\ref{eqn:prho}) describes the 1 point PDF in figure \ref{fig:rho}.
-The deflection angle is determined by the gradient of the density, $\rho'$.

-As in \cite{2012MNRAS.421L.132P}, we use the notation of gravitational lensing.
-The phase delay through the lens is described by the lensing potential

-where the effective density $n_e \equiv \rho/dz$.
-The lensing depends only on the product of density and thickness.
-The convergence $\kappa \equiv \partial_\theta^2\psi/2$ is given by the second angular derivative of the potential, and thereby the projected density $\rho$.
-The magnification gives the brightness of the image.
-In 1-D it is $\mu=1/(1-2\kappa)$, derived from the determinant of the amplification matrix.
-A negative amplification corresponds to a flipped image of odd parity.

-The regions near the locations where the screen is parallel to the line-of-sight, which the call the caustics, give rise to the localized clumps in the pulsar's scattering image, which produce the inverted parabolic arcs in pulsar secondary spectra.
+The regions near the locations where the screen is parallel to the line-of-sight, called fold singularities, give rise to the localized clumps in the pulsar's scattering image, which produce the inverted parabolic arcs in pulsar secondary spectra.